LLNL/b-mpi3/README.md

 mpi3::communicator interleaved = world%2;
 ```

-This program for example splits the global communicator in two subcommunicators one of size 2 (including process 0 and 1) and one with size 6 (including 2, 3, ...
+This program for example splits the global communicator in two sub-communicators one of size 2 (including process 0 and 1) and one with size 6 (including 2, 3, ...
 7);

 ```
 #include "mpi3/main.hpp"